Mini-split heat pumps are a superb way to heat and cool your home. They are highly efficient, easy to install, and convenient.

 According to the user reviews on Home Depot’s website, they perform well.
 Mr. Cool has a user review rating of over 3 out of 5 stars, which is good.

-The DIY mini-split has complete instructions and does not require special tools to perform the installation.
+The DIY mini-split has complete instructions and does not require special installation tools.
+It also comes with an easy-to-use installation kit.

 The 4th Generation E Star DIY model includes all the features you might expect.
 It has an Energy Star rating for certified efficiency, a “follow-me” function that measures the temperature at the remote, and louver position memory.

-All in all, Mr. Cool is a good choice, and almost your only DIY option (with Klimaire being the only other brand offering a DIY-friendly unit).
+All in all, Mr. Cool is a good choice and almost your only DIY installation option (with Klimaire being the only other brand offering a DIY-friendly unit).